Home | Mail | Resume | Karsten M. Self

 Allocation variations

-I provide some guidelines to utilization patterns and mounting options, as well as whether the partition is typically capable of being served over a network.
+I provide some guidelines to usage patterns and mounting options, as well as whether the partition is typically capable of being served over a network.

 Static means that partition contents change little.
 Variable means they change a lot.

 Mount options typically restrict features of the partition, including whether it can support executables, SUID files, and/or device files.
-While content on "static" partitions can change, it typically doesn't over a normal use cycle, and is only modified during system upgrades.
-Debian provides options to allow remounting partitions as writable and/or read-only during the upgrade process, see system documentation for more information [Ed: I should be more specific, it's apt related stuff 2001/04/13].
+While content on "static" partitions can change, it typically doesn't over a normal use cycle, and is modified only during system upgrades.
+Debian provides options to allow remounting partitions as writable and/or read-only during the upgrade process, see this debian-devel post for more information.

 Note that while mount options can restrict settings, it's possible to "remount" a partition in place, and that this doesn't produce system warnings or messages.
 Think of this as protection against stupid mistakes and low-grade mischief, but not a significant bar to a determined cracker.